 The principles of cause marketing refer to aligning a brand with a cause to produce profitable and societal benefits for both parties.
 These mutual benefits can include the creation of social value, increased connection with the public, and the communication of shared value, as well as profit.

-But what is the difference between cause marketing, social marketing, and corporate giving?
-This question we asked ourselves and tried to illustrate it with the case-studies.
+But what is the difference between cause marketing, social marketing, and corporate giving then?
+This is exactly what us at Fashionbi team asked ourselves and tried to illustrate it with multiple case-studies.

-In this research, we tried to cover all types of the social and cause marketing campaigns by the fashion brands and retailers during the recent years.
+In this research are covered all types of the social and cause marketing campaigns by the fashion brands and retailers in the recent years.
+Read on and get a closer grasp at this very new way of marketing.

 Cause Marketing vs. Corporate Giving vs. Social Marketing